 When considering a new warehouse system, it is important to feel out your options before making a choice.
 Our comparison guide can help get you on the right track and give you a better look at the vendor landscape.

 A smart warehouse is the culmination of warehouse automation (in other words, automating various components of your warehousing operations).
-Similar to a smart home, a smart warehouse is enabled with several automated and interconnected technologies.
-These technologies work together to increase the productivity and efficiency of the warehouse, minimizing the amount of human workers while decreasing errors.
+Similar to smart homes, a smart warehouse is enabled with several automated and interconnected technologies.
+These technologies work together to increase the productivity and efficiency of the warehouse, minimizing the number of human workers while decreasing errors.

 As Royce Digital explains, “In manual warehouses, we usually saw workers moving around with lists, picking products, loading them into carts and then delivering them to the shipping docks,” but in smart warehousing, “Orders are received automatically, after which the system confirms if the products are in stock.
 The pick-up lists are then sent to robot-carts that place the ordered products into containers and deliver them to workers for the next step.”

-Radio-frequency identification (RFID) is an advanced method of maintaining inventory control.
-RFID involves placing a digital tag on goods and packages that come into a warehouse, replacing paper labels.
+Radio-frequency identification (RFID) helps organize and control inventory.
+RFID gets rid of old analog paper tracking methods in favor of tracking packages with digital tags.
 Radio waves are then used to transfer data to or between the digital tag and an automated scanning system, recording the product’s information.

 RFID replaces old barcode scanners, where the barcode has to be precisely aligned with the scanner to identify it.
 Instead, RFID scanners can simply be pointed in the general direction of the package in order to identify it.

 How does this help with inventory management?
 For one thing, since scanners don’t have to be precisely aligned, automated machines can be used to scan packages as they come in, identifying and counting how many of each type of good is received.
 In addition, these scanners can detect goods as they leave the warehouse during order fulfillment, ensuring that your inventory count is always accurate.